 Learn more about planning for nearing retirement.

 We pass through many phases in our lives.
-In the later years especially, filled with many changes, you may need to appoint agents for your decision-making, such as a surrogate to represent you in your affairs.
-Federal healthcare privacy law will not allow access to your medical records without written authority.
-Therefore, it can be vital for a newly single person to have an appointed representative.
+In the later years especially, filled with many changes, you may need to appoint agents for your decision-making, such as a surrogate to represent you in your affairs which previously was your spouse.
+Federal healthcare privacy law will not allow access to your medical records to be disclosed without written authority.
+Therefore, it can be vital for a newly single person to have a new appointed representative.

 Learn more about how to approach planning when single again.